Wu-Hong-L/Alex_ML/README.md

 ## Feature Extraction

-This repository contains the scripts to detect staircases real-time using Intel RealSense D435i depth camera and calculate its tread and riser.
+This repository contains the scripts to detect staircases real-time using Intel RealSense D435i depth camera and calculate its tread and riser. <br><br>
+Libraries Required:
+1. Open3D 0.13.0
+2. Tensorflow >=2.0
+3. Numpy

 ## RGB-D Images Dataset